How often have you heard this advice?

 Your spouse cooks a great dinner.
 You could give her (or him) a fast "thanks" at the end of the meal, or you could stand up and get right up in front of her (or him) and say, "Thank you, honey, for that wonderful dinner!"

 When your spouse reaches over and hands you the salt or the newspaper or an item of clothing, you could take for granted that simple act OR you could say, "Thanks" and include a big smile!
 Did that take long?
-Did we lose any time in our hectic day when we said "thank you" and meant it?
+Did we lose any time in our hectic day when we said: "thank you"?

 Of course not.